Hypergraph Isomorphism for Groups with Restricted Composition Factors: A Framework for Computing a Normalized Group Action

 \subsection{Structure Graphs and Tree Unfoldings}

-The key tool to normalize the action a group are tree unfoldings of certain directed graphs.
-Indeed, in order to obtain an action of the group that has a structure tree with the desired properties, the basic idea is first to construct a \emph{structure graph} for the group and afterwards unfold the graph leading to the normalized action for which the unfolded graph forms a structure tree.
+The key tool to compute a $d$-normalized action of a group are tree unfoldings of \emph{structure graphs}.
+More precisely, to obtain an action of the group that has an almost $d$-ary structure tree, the basic idea is first to construct a \emph{structure graph} for the group and afterwards unfold the graph leading to the $d$-normalized action for which the unfolded graph forms a witnessing structure tree.